- Administrative Offices

 Faculty are allowed to be the PI or Co-I on only one submission per solicitation.

 Faculty members with the rank of instructor and above are eligible to serve as Principal Investigator (PI).
-The Research Office does not restrict Research Associates from serving as PI however, some colleges do.
-Therefore, approval by the Dean of the unit must be received prior to submission of a proposal to the program.
 Faculty with courtesy appointments may serve as Co-Investigator (Co-I) only.
-Postdoctoral Scholars and Postdoctoral Fellows are not eligible to serve as PI or Co-I.
+Research Associates, Postdoctoral Scholars and Postdoctoral Fellows are not eligible to serve as PI or Co-I.

 The Research Council is interested in supporting new faculty.
 However, faculty with uncommitted Research Office start-up funds are not eligible for consideration as PI or Co-I.